uvasrg/uvasrg.github.io/src/content/post/cantor2019.md

 From now on, whenever its hard to come up with a good conclusion to a paper, this one always works.

+I believe our library's policy is that (at least for faculty) when you check out a book you can keep it until the next person requests it.
+So, I'll be holding on to this one until then.
+When prospective high school students visit UVA, they often ask to see all the cool cutting edge technology we use in our research.
+I'll be happy to show them three of the coolest things I have in my office: an abacus, an Apple II, and now, an 1891 math journal.

 <hr>